illustration

 2. Be specific about the project scope — this will help the recruiters and the team understand how well you’ve addressed the problem at hand.
 Project scopes include a wide array of essential information like its goals, deliverables, features, functions, and more.

-3. Expand on your rationale — this is the crucial part; your process is one of the key players in your portfolio.
+3. Expand on your rationale — this is the crucial part; your process is one of the key players in your UX portfolio.
 The problem and the scope of the product fuel your rationale and inform your approach towards a project.
 Explain the reasoning behind the decisions you’ve made.

-4. Your prototypes are there to support your rationale — think of the visual components of your portfolio as a way to accentuate your thought process.
+4. Your prototypes are there to support your rationale — think of the visual components of your UX portfolio as a way to accentuate your thought process.
 This is where your empathy, skill, and insight are translated into the look and feel of a product.

 5. Emphasize value — highlight how an average user will benefit from your design and how your prototype solves an important problem that stands between them and their goals.